Wondering what to wear to your first pole dancing class? Here’s a guide on how to prepare and what to bring with you!

 DON’T use moisturizers on class days.
-The word “don’t” is in capitals with good reason.
-It is true even in the winter months when everything is dry.
-If you do so, your hands are certainly going to a slippery mess of sweat.
+The word “don’t” is in capital letters with good reason.
+It is true even in the winter months, when everything is dry.
+If you do so, your hands are certainly going to be a slippery mess from sweat.
 And before you ask, scrubbing your hands during or before your class will not be of much help.
-The resultant lack in the ability to grip things will affect your training and make you and other potential people sharing the pole more susceptible to incur injuries resulting from falling.
+The resultant lack of ability to grip things will affect your training and make you and other potential people sharing the pole more susceptible to incurring injuries resulting from falling.
 Another thing to avoid before you head off to your class is jewelry of all sorts.
 They might get tangled up and injure you or damage the coating of the pole, and poles are expensive, so keep that in mind.

 Pole dancing is becoming increasingly popular as a fitness activity and as a form of dance.
 It has led to many pole dancing studios opening shops all over Australia.
 It is undoubtedly health-wise an excellent decision to start taking pole dancing classes.
 And now that you have the essential information you need to carry out the activity correctly, here’s hoping you are pegged for an excellent pole dancing first session.